 Upon entering the Reflection Room pupils are greeted and informed of the rules for the room.
-Students are then seated in a designated seat.
+All students are required to place their mobile phones in a secure case and are then seated in a designated seat.
 Students are provided with lunch if they do not have this with them and have access to water throughout the day.
-Students are allowed access to a toilet when this is required.
+Students are allowed access to a toilet when this is required and appropriate.